Mhdtarek/multimath/README.md

 ## MULTIMATH

-learn math with friends, Simply host and let other players join using the QR Code.
+Learn math with friends, Simply host and let other players join using the QR Code.

 ## Author